mfarragher/obsidiantools/README.md

 # obsidiantools 🪨⚒️
 **obsidiantools** is a Python package for getting structured metadata about your [Obsidian.md notes](https://obsidian.md/) and analysing your vault.
 Complement your Obsidian workflows by getting metrics and detail about all your notes in one place through the widely-used Python data stack.

 It's incredibly easy to explore structured data on your vault through this fluent interface.
-This is all the code you need to generate a `vault` object that stores the key data:
+This is all the code you need to generate a `vault` object that stores all the data:

 ```python
 import obsidiantools.api as otools